reichiClaw/Unifi-Timelapse/README.md

 This repository contains a Synology-friendly shell script for saving a snapshot directly from a UniFi camera every 15 minutes.

+##  TL;DR -> Quick Setup for the Tech savy

+Copy both files to a folder, change the config, set up the synology scheduler or run the sript in a loop and see the pictures incoming.

 ## Files

 - `scripts/unifi_snapshot_capture.sh` - fetches a JPEG snapshot directly from